-Diphenhydramine and doxylamine have anticholinergic properties that make them poor choices for older adults.
-Recent studies have shown that anticholinergics may increase the risk of dementia.
-These drugs also have numerous side effects in older adults, such as confusion, hallucinations, dry mouth, blurred vision, constipation, nausea, impaired sweating, inability to empty the bladder completely (urinary retention) and rapid heart rate (tachycardia).
+Also, the sedating antihistamines diphenhydramine and doxylamine have anticholinergic properties that make them poor choices for older adults.
+Research suggests that anticholinergics might increase the risk of dementia.
+In older adults these drugs also can cause confusion, hallucinations, dry mouth, blurred vision, constipation, nausea, impaired sweating, inability to empty the bladder completely (urinary retention) and rapid heart rate (tachycardia).

-If you're struggling with chronic insomnia, don't rely on antihistamines or other over-the-counter sleep aids for a good night's sleep.
-Start with lifestyle changes instead:
+If you're struggling with chronic insomnia, don't rely on antihistamines for a good night's sleep.

 See more Expert Answers

 - Bonnet MH, et al. Behavioral and pharmacologic therapies for chronic insomnia in adults. https://www.uptodate.com/contents/search.
 Accessed Aug.
 5, 2019.

 - Kryger MH, et al., eds.
 Pharmacologic treatment of insomnia: Other medications.
 In: Principles and Practice of Sleep Medicine.
 6th ed.
 Elsevier Saunders; 2017. https://www.clinicalkey.com.
 Accessed Aug.
 5, 2019.